youtomb/2016/README.md

     Status: Pairing functionality has not been started.
     Next Steps: Fixing pairing features with the TV app.

-6. Sign In - 0% Done
+6. Sign In - 50% Done

-    Status: Sign in functionality has not been started.
+    Status: Implemented /o/oauth2/code and it properly grabs the oauth code or whatever it is calle, and Implemented /o/oauth2/token!!
-    Next Steps: Fixing sign in features with the TV app.
+    Next Steps: Make it so the token can request the token more than 5 times (rn you have to be fast), do all the V3 urls.

 7. Assets - 90% Done